On p/q-recognisable sets: Introduction

-Such a statement is also known \cite{BruyHans97} for a larger class of numeration systems called the \emph{Pisot U-systems}~\cite{FrouSaka10-ib}.
-Our main result is a similar characterisation of \pqrec. \begin{theorem}\ltheorem{pq-defi<->pq-reco} A subset of~$\Vpqd$ is \pqrec if and only if it is definable in the first-logic~$\logic$, where \begin{itemize} \item $\Wpq$ is the function~$\Vpq\rightarrow\Vpq$ that maps~$x$ to the greatest power of~$\pq$ that one may divide~$x$ by and obtain a quotient in~$\Vpq$; \item $\lord$ is the representation-length order:~$x\lord y$ if the representation of~$x$ in base~$\pq$ is shorter than the representation of~$y$. \end{itemize} \end{theorem} There are two differences between our characterisation and the one of Büchi-Bruyère Theorem.
-First, the domain is~$\Vpq$ instead of~$\N$, something to be expected since~$\Lpq$ is not a regular language.
-Second, the logic has an extra atomic relation:~$\lord$.
-It comes from the fact that, in other numerations systems, \emph{natural order} may be expressed using \emph{addition} ($y\leq z$ is equivalent to~$\exists x,~x+y=z$), while this is not true in base~$\pq$.
-Moreover, we use~$\lord$ instead of~$\leq$ because the latter is not \pqrec, as we show later on (\rproposition{npqrec.orde}).
+Similar statements are also known for other numeration systems (\eg \emph{Pisot U-systems}, \emph{Pisot~$\beta$-numerations}) and in other settings (\eg characterising the sets of infinite words realised by Büchi automata) \cite{Char18-ib}.
+In the present article, we show such a logic characterisation of \pqrec sets, stated below. \begin{thm}\ltheorem{pq-defi<->pq-reco} A subset of~$\Npqd$ is \pqrec if and only if it is definable in the first-order logic $\logic$, where $\Vpq$ is the function~$\Npq\rightarrow\Npq$ that maps~$x$ to the greatest power of~$\pq$ that one may divide~$x$ by and obtain a quotient in~$\Npq$. \end{thm} It could seem strange that in our case, the universe is~$\Npq$ instead of~$\N$.
+However, since~$\Lpq$ is not a regular language, the classical generalisation of Theorem 1 to rational base would clearly not hold.
+Note also that something is hidden in this statement.
+In most numerations systems, \emph{natural order} may be expressed using \emph{addition} ($y\leq z$ may be expressed by~$\exists x,~x+y=z$) and the proofs of the logic characterisations (\eg the one of \rtheorem{buch-bruy}) rely on this fact.
+On the contrary, this is not true in base~$\pq$ (see below) and we introduce another pre-order relation (denoted by $\lord$) in our proof.